Japanese female beauty practices and ideals

 Japanese female beauty practices and ideals are a cultural set of standards in relevance to human physical appearance and aesthetics.
 Distinctive features of Japanese aesthetics have the following qualities: simplicity, elegance, suggestion, and symbolism.
-Concepts of female beauty originate from its traditional culture which has lasted for more than a century, some of which include skin whitening, long straight hair, and slim eyes.
-According to Kowner and Ogawa, he modern concept of physical attractiveness in Japan emanates from distinct, native traditions that have persisted for more than a century despite pervasive Western influence of values and ideals.
+Concepts of female beauty originate from its traditional culture which has lasted for more than a century, some of which include long, straight black hair, pale white skin, and slim eyes.
+According to Kowner and Ogawa, the modern concept of physical attractiveness in Japan emanates from distinct, native traditions that have persisted for more than a century despite pervasive Western influence of values and ideals.

 Importance of female facial beauty

 Facial beauty is important as human evolution begins with attraction and mate choice.
 Particularly for women, there have been benefits of physical attractiveness as it is often linked with increased economic mobility.
 For example, those who are attractive are seen to be confident with positive personality traits, able to pursue high-status occupations, and have happy and successful marriages.

 However, Japanese women may take steps to make themselves conventionally unattractive, as Japanese men may be intimidated by women who are 'too beautiful'.
 One example of a modern beauty ideal among Japanese women is yaeba/八重歯 ("double tooth"), which is the state of having crooked fang-like teeth.
 In recent years it has become common for women to have their teeth surgically altered to emulate this condition.
 Although this practice is derided in the United States, where more than $100 billion is spent yearly to straighten and perfect the teeth of the citizens of that country, yaeba is considered endearing in Japanese women, as Japanese men are more likely to approach a woman who is "imperfect".